AdaCompNUS/summit/Docs/tutorials/preparing_maps.md

   * `meskel_square.landmarks/*.landmark.wkt`: Landmarks' meshes.

 # (Optional) Downloading satellite imagery
-To download satellite imagery for your map, ensure that you have your map's OSM file located at `<summit_root>/Data/<map_name>.osm`, so that SUMMIT can locate the geographic bounds.
+To download satellite imagery for your map, ensure that you have your map's SUMO network located at `<summit_root>/Data/<map_name>.net.xml`, so that SUMMIT can locate the geographic bounds.
 Then, run the following utility script:

 ```bash
 <summit_root>/Scripts/download_imagery.py --dataset <map_name>